Mutually Unbiased Bases in Composite Dimensions -- A Review: Rigorous results: Dimension six

 \subsection{Pairs of MU bases}

 In Sec.~\ref{sec:pairs_of_MU_bases_C^d} some well-known examples of $d\times d$ complex Hadamard matrices were discussed.
-We now focus on classifying complex Hadamard matrices of order six since each such matrix guarantees the existence of a \emph{pair} of MU bases in $\mathbb{C}^{6}$ when combined with the identity matrix.
+We now focus on \emph{classifying} complex Hadamard matrices of order six since each such matrix guarantees the existence of a \emph{pair} of MU bases in $\mathbb{C}^{6}$ when combined with the identity matrix.
 An early review was provided in Ref.~\citep{bengtsson+07}, and an up-to-date summary can be found online \citep{bruzda+12}.

-The following theorem provides a summary of all known $6\times6$ Hadamard matrices, of which there are three types.
-To simplify notation, we will occasionally suppress the normalization factor $1/\sqrt{d}$ in this subsection and the next one; in other words, the entries of the Hadamard matrices we consider may have modulus $1$. \begin{thm} The set of $6\times6$ complex Hadamard matrices includes (i) an isolated matrix $S_{6}$; (ii) a three-parameter family $K_{6}^{(3)}$; and (iii) a four-parameter family $G_{6}^{(4)}$. \end{thm} Let us describe what is known about the sets of matrices listed in the theorem.
+We begin by summarising the currently known $6\times6$ complex Hadamard matrices in terms of a theorem. \begin{thm} All currently known $6\times6$ complex Hadamard matrices belong to one of the three classes: (i) an isolated matrix $S_{6}$; (ii) a three-parameter family $K^{(3)}_{6}$; and (iii) a four-parameter family $G^{(4)}_{6}$. \end{thm} Let us describe what is known about the classes of matrices listed in the theorem.
+To simplify notation, we will occasionally suppress the normalisation factor $1/\sqrt{d}$ in this subsection and the next one; in other words, the entries of the Hadamard matrices we consider may have modulus $1$.